Prime Piano Services

 Service Descriptions -

-· T2 Piano - A Typical 1st Tuning Service Visit (1 quick pitch raise tuning followed by 1 basic finish tuning) applies to the Moderately Maintained Piano.
-For pianos that have been recently moved, or they have not been tuned in the past 3 to 8 years, you will need to budget this category for the additional time and work involved.
+· T2 (2024-2026) Piano - A Typical 1st Tuning Service Visit (1 quick pitch raise tuning followed by 1 basic finish tuning) applies to the Moderately Maintained & Completely Ignored Piano.
+For pianos that have been recently moved, or they have not been tuned in the past 3 years or more, you may need to budget this category for the additional time and work involved.
 If you have waited 4 to 5 years to tune, it is like starting all over again; so, budget the additional time and money just in case.
 ALL tuning pins (approx. 220 strings) must be turned 1 time to pressurize the sound board prior to the Basic Tuning/Finish Tuning.
-(2 tunings @ 1hr 45min to 2 Hours = $140.00 + $60.00 = $200.00 and DEDUCT $15.00 for Repeat Biz Customers = $185.00) A typical T2 Piano measures between 12 cents to 70 cents flat/sharp.
+(2 tunings @ 1hr 45min to 2 Hours = $165.00 + $85.00 = $250.00 and DEDUCT $15.00 for Repeat Biz Customers = $235.00) The Gray Zone for needing to provide a T2 Tuning Service with a pitch raise starts around 18 cents flat/sharp.
 The T2 Pianos are about 25% - 30% of the pianos that I visit.
+If you care to know more about the Pitch Raise, please visit the topic in the FAQs sections for more detail.

 The Tuning Fee only applies to the tuning process and product.
 Repairs for sticky keys, broken strings, vacuuming, cleaning, applying lubrication to sluggish action parts etc. will be assessed separately, and are costs beyond the tuning service.
 As a rule of thumb, for repairs that can be done in 10 minutes or less during a tuning visit, no additional charges will be applied to the invoice.
 When repairs are performed during the tuning visit, the current hourly rate stated on the